Dylan-B-Johnson/Knox-County-Covid-19-Risk-Assesment/README.md

 ###  Assumption Basis:
 * As of July 10, in the CDC's 5 Pandemic Scenarios (https://www.cdc.gov/coronavirus/2019-ncov/hcp/planning-scenarios.html), they describe 10% of cases being asymptomatic carriers as their lower-bound estimate, 40% as their best estimate, and 70% as their upper-bound estimate.
-* Georgia Tech's COVID-19 Event Risk Assessment page (https://covid19risk.biosci.gatech.edu/) states that there are about 10x as many infections as reported cases.
+* Georgia Tech's COVID-19 Event Risk Assessment page (https://covid19risk.biosci.gatech.edu/) assumes that there are about 10-5x as many infections as reported cases.
 ### Prediction Assumptions:
 1) This program makes six different predictions, assuming that 10% (the given minium), 21.2% (Q1), 32.4% (Medium), 43.7% (Q3), 70.0% (the given maximum), and 40% (the best given estimate) of COVID infections are asymptomatic or presymptomatic carriers (see above).
-2) The prediction assumes that active cases represent only 10% of all COVID infections (see above).
+2) The prediction assumes that active cases represent only 20% of all COVID infections (see above).
 2) The prediction assumes that symptomatic carriers are self-isolating until being tested, and are thus of no concern (hopefully this is true, but it probably isn't entirely).
 3) The prediction assumes that the group in question has the same prevalence of COVID as all other groups in Knox County (this is not the reality).
 4) The prediction assumes that asymptomatic or presymptomatic carriers don't know they have the virus (this isn't necessarily true and there might be some included in the active case counts).